-During the 1995 flood in Koblenz, organized forms of disaster tourism occurred for the first time as a major problem.
+During the 1995 flood, organized forms of disaster tourism occurred for the first time as a major problem.
 Apart from the typical onlookers who impeded the mobility and work of the relief forces, especially in the often narrow streets of the old town parts, also organized forms of disaster tourism came to the fore.
-A private TV-station offered tours for DM 20 through the flooded parts of the town, including snorkling into the flooded homes and a T-shirt "Ich war drinnen" ("I was in").
+A private TV-station offered tours for DM 20 through the flooded parts of the town, including snorkling into the flooded homes and a T-shirt 'Ich war drinnen' ('I was in').
 The authorities reacted harshly and threatened with severe fines, up to DM 10,000.
-Also the Rundfunk- and Fernsehrat, which is a board of representatives made up from different societal groups and watches over media ethics, was appealed to.
+Also the Rundfunk- and Fernsehrat, an official media ethics watchdog, was asked to take up the case.
 No further incidents of this kind took place afterwards.
 The TV-station claimed not to be responsible for the whole affair, since the broadcast was not produced by them but bought from a third party and was only meant to be a joke.

-The inhabitants were busy to cope with the flood, especially the people of Neuendorf, a part of Koblenz which was struck the hardest by the flood.
-Here an emergency action organization was founded within the neighbourhood which cooperated in an exemplary way with the disaster response units.
-The ad-hoc organizations had agreed as a "convergent group" to be integrated into the command structure of the disaster response of the respective sector, and thus became "disaster response helpers" with the Status of volunteer firemen.
-This also had the advantage of being insured.
+Volunteer organizations played an important role in Neuendorf, the most severely stricken part of Koblenz.
+Here an emergency action organization was founded within the neighbourhood which cooperated closely with the disaster response units.
+As a "convergent group" it agreed to be integrated into the command structure of the disaster response of the respective sector, thus becoming "disaster response helpers" with the Status of volunteer firemen.
+For the volunteers, this also had the advantage of being insured.
 Their assistance was of great help and was a relief for the regulär Services in that sector, but so far this type of emergent action has been exceptional.